Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: Introduction

-As for the Data Plane, two instantiations of the SR Architecture have been designed and implemented, SR over MPLS (SR-MPLS) and SR over IPv6 (SRv6).
-With SR-MPLS, no change to the MPLS forwarding plane is needed \cite{id-segment-routing-mpls}.
-SRv6 is based on a new type of IPv6 routing header called SR Header (SRH) \cite{draft-srh}.
-Temporally, SR-MPLS has been the first instantiation of the SR Architecture, while the recent interest and developments are focusing on SRv6.
-In particular, the IPv6 SR dataplane is being extended to support the so-called SRv6 Network Programming Model \cite{id-srv6-network-prog}.
-According to this model, segment routing functions can be combined to achieve an end-to-end (or edge-to-edge) networking objective that can be arbitrarily complex.
-This is appealing for implementing complex services like Service Function Chaining.
-SRv6 can be used as an \textit{overlay} tunneling mechanism directly exposed and used by servers (similar to VXLAN tunneling) and as a transport mechanism in network backbones (supporting Traffic Engineering and Resilience services).
-In this vision, SRv6 can simplify network architectures avoiding the use of different protocol layers.
+As for the data plane, two instances of SR Architecture have been designed and implemented, SR over MPLS (SR-MPLS) and SR over IPv6 (SRv6).
+With SR-MPLS, no change to the MPLS forwarding plane is required \cite{id-segment-routing-mpls}.
+SRv6 is based on a new type of IPv6 routing header called SR Header (SRH) \cite{rfc8754}.

+Temporally, SR-MPLS has been the first instance of SR Architecture, while the recent interest and developments are focusing on SRv6.
+In particular, the IPv6 data plane for SR is being extended to support the so-called SRv6 Network Programming Model \cite{id-srv6-network-prog}.
+According to this model, Segment Routing functions can be combined to achieve an end-to-end (or edge-to-edge) networking objective that can be arbitrarily complex.
+This is appealing for implementing complex services such as Service Function Chaining.
+SRv6 can be used as an \textit{overlay} tunneling mechanism directly exposed and used by servers (similar to VXLAN tunneling) and as an \textit{underlay} transport mechanism in network backbones (supporting Traffic Engineering and Resilience services).
+In light of this, SRv6 can simplify network architectures avoiding the use of different protocol layers.

-As for the SR Control Plane operations, they can be based on a distributed, centralized or hybrid approach.
-In the distributed approach, the routing protocols are used to signal the allocation of segments and the nodes take independent decisions to associate packets to the segment lists.
-In the centralized approach, an SR controller allocates the segments, takes the decision on which packets needs to be associated to which segment lists and configures the nodes accordingly.
-Very often, an hybrid approach which consists in the combination of distributed and centralized approach is used.
+As for the SR Control Plane operations, they can be based on a distributed, centralized or hybrid architecture.
+In the distributed approach, the routing protocols are used to signal the allocation of segments, and the nodes take independent decisions to bind packets to the segment lists.
+In the centralized approach, an SR controller allocates the segments, takes the decision on which packets need to be associated to which SR Policy and configures the nodes accordingly.
+Very often, an hybrid approach which consists of the combination of the previous strategies is used (see for example \cite{ventre2018sdn}).